1930s – “A secret police system of political character.”

 1960s – Martin Luther King Jr – A Case Study

-The assassination of MLK consistently raises questions about FBI participation.
+The assassination of MLK raises serious questions about FBI participation.
 Vast wiretaps tracking the civil rights leader and his anti-war movement shows how MLK was considered an enemy of the state.
 The FBI campaign against MLK included a letter to the leader encouraging his suicide, MLK’s security detail withdrawn on the lead up the assassination, and a former CIA member testifying to the government’s involvement.

 Even King’s bedroom was bugged.